 🏺

-Glass and porcelain are among the most fragile materials shipped in parcels.
-Even a slight impact can cause damage, which is why they require especially careful packing.
+Glass and porcelain are among the most fragile materials sent in shipments.
+Even a small vibration can cause damage, so they require particularly careful packing.

 1Wrap each item individually

-- ✓Never pack multiple items together loosely – each piece must be separated.
+- ✓Never pack several pieces together loosely – each vessel must be separated.

-- ✓Place plates and flat items upright (like books on a shelf) with dividers.
+- ✓Stack plates and flat items vertically (like books on a shelf) with dividers.

-- ✓Use a cushion between each layer (cardboard, foam, thick paper).
+- ✓Between each layer use cushioning (cardboard, foam, thick paper).

 2Fill empty spaces

-- ✓Use: paper, polystyrene chips, skropak, crushed cardboard.
+- ✓Use: paper, polystyrene chips, skropak, crumpled cardboard.

 - ✓Items must not shift inside the box.